| Title: | Quantitative features for mass spectrometry data |

 A |

-returns an instance of class AssayLink
+assayLink returns an instance of class AssayLink.

-returns an instance of class AssayLinks
+assayLinks returns an instance of class AssayLinks.

-Object can be created with the AssayLink()
+Object can be created with the AssayLink() and AssayLinks()

 constructors.

-accesses the AssayLink at position i
+assayLink(x, i) accesses the AssayLink at position i or with

-in the QFeatures object x
+name i in the QFeatures object x.

-parentAssayLinks(x, i, recursive = FALSE)
+parentAssayLinks(x, i, recursive = FALSE) accesses the

-or assay with index or name i
+parent(s) AssayLinks or assay with index or name i.

-takes a parent assay and a child assay contained
+addAssayLink takes a parent assay and a child assay contained

 in the QFeatures object and creates a link given a matching

-feature variable in each assay's rowData
+feature variable in each assay's rowData. addAssayLink also

 allows to link an assay from multiple parent assays (see